thoughtworks/arthritiscampaign/README.md

 You can goto [Facebook Developer Center](https://developers.facebook.com/apps) to setup your Facebook applications.

 To create a Facebook application, click "Create New App" on  the right top of the web page and follow the instruction to create one.
-During the process, give a name to the app. **Don't check "Yes, I would like free web hosting provided by Heroku" since our website cannot use the domain name provided by Heroku.** After you submit your creation request, you will be navigate to basic info page for the created app.
+During the process, give a name of the application. **Don't check "Yes, I would like free web hosting provided by Heroku" since our website cannot use the domain name provided by Heroku.** After you submit your creation request, you will be navigate to basic info page of the created app.

-From the basic info page, **click "Mobile Web" section and fill in the "Mobile Web URL" with your website url**.
+On the basic info page, **click "Mobile Web" section and fill in the "Mobile Web URL" with your website url**.
 For example, use "http://campaign.goriete.com/".
 Then click "Save Changes" to save your changes.

-**Whenever our application's website URL has changed, please edit the Facebook applicaton to reset the "Mobile Web URL".**
+**Whenever the URL of our application's website is changed, please edit the Facebook applicaton to reset the "Mobile Web URL".**

 I know, "Mobile Web URL" sounds wired.
-But it is the only way to give a custom URL to integrate with Facebook application at the moment when I write this document.
+But it is so far the only way to give a custom URL to integrate with Facebook application.

 Please write down the Facebook application App ID and App Secret ID for future use.

 ###Google
-This application uses Google Map javascript plugin to show the uploaded image geolocation info.
+This application uses Google Map Javascript plugin to show the uploaded image geolocation info.
 We need a google application ID for the plugin.

 If you don't have a google account, create one.